DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Bjorn's Campaign/Session 2 - 02.16.2025.md

 - A violin is playing a lullaby of Eclipse's people.
 - Feast is set up.
 - Mysterious person appears and says he is Eclipse's patron.
+- We beat him in tug-of-war.
+He gives Eclipse a special sword.